Cremation volume: Collection and research

 Cremation volumes are valued by historians and researchers as a source of information, both for the historical works they feature and the biographical content covering the deceased, which often contain anecdotal first-hand information and can provide reflections on the underlying social structures of the period.
 They are also of interest to non-academics; a particular area concerns cookbooks, which have been collected by well-known chefs of Thai cuisine.
 David Thompson, Bo Songvisava and Bongkoch Satongun have based their menus on the books' recipes.

 As the books are self-published and do not enter the regular market, instead being immediately given out and dispersed, their acquisition can be difficult.
 Extensive collector's circles are dedicated to them, and an active market has developed around their trade, which takes place primarily through sellers of rare and used books.
 Most books reach this second-hand market when families dispose of their old collections.
 Dealers are also known to hire people to attend funerals specifically to obtain them.

-Several foreign libraries have made efforts to acquire cremation volumes, and major collections are held by the National Library of Australia, the University of Michigan Library and Kyoto University, the last of whose Charas Collection includes over 4,000 volumes, the largest outside Thailand.
+Several foreign libraries have made efforts to acquire cremation volumes, and major collections are held by the National Library of Australia, the University of Michigan Library, the University of California, Riverside Library, and Kyoto University, the last of whose Charas Collection includes over 4,000 volumes, the largest outside Thailand.
 In Thailand, many libraries hold cremation volumes in their rare book collections, and a central dedicated repository was established in 1972 at the library of Wat Bowonniwet Vihara, following an initiative by columnist Nares Naropakorn.
 It now has over 24,000 items in its collection.
 Since 2015, the Thammasat University Library has been digitizing the collection, and over 6,400 items (as of 2019) have been made available electronically through the library's website and the Internet Archive.